What Are Third Party Attacks?

 Relying on an external party is risky because you have to trust them and their security policies.
 But what about VPNs?
 Let’s look at the security challenges it poses to cybersecurity posture.

-VPN Security Challenges for Third Parties
+VPN Challenges for Third Party Network Security

 - Agility – connecting vendors to third parties is a bulky and difficult process.
 Some companies may need to give the vendors a hard token, which requires logistical effort and counteracts agility.
 Some might even decide not to invest the effort in small vendors for this reason.